siddharth201/MyNotes/Swift/Closure/Closure_Chapter1.md

 ### Simple definition

->
+> **Closures are self-contained blocks of code used as `callbacks` or `asynchronous handlers`.
+Closures allow us to encapsulate behavior and pass it as a value.**

 > **A closure is a self-contained block of code that can be passed around and executed later.**

 ### Even simpler

 > **Closures are functions without a name.**

----

-### One-line interview answer

-> “Closures allow us to encapsulate behavior and pass it as a value.”

 ---